ridwaanhall/magang-hub-filters/README.md

-MagangHub Vacancies — scraper and search tools
+MagangHub Kemnaker RI Filters — scraper and search tools
 =============================================

 A small, professional command-line toolkit to scrape the MagangHub public